twr14152/Network-Automation-Scripts_Python3/README.md

     - script_output.txt

 ### Pyeapi - Python client for Arista eAPI
- - Created some scripts for use with ceoslab in example_scripts folder
+ - Created some scripts for use with ceoslab
  - pyeapi_w_out_conf.py - using pyeapi without config file
  - Cleaning up directory archived some scripts and created interactive script folder
  - Posted configs and validation scripts for ceos demo